Juvenile & Emancipation Lawyers in Phoenix

 to win your case.
 We offer

-free case evaluations to help you understand your rights as a parent.
+case evaluation to help you understand your rights as a parent.

 In some cases, there may be a reason for a juvenile to be emancipated from

 parental custody, and usually involves parental permission (or, in some